JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.

-Since all plugins share the same namespace, it is highly recommended to prefix key names (e.g. using your plugin ID).
+Since all plugins share the same namespace, it is highly recommended to prefix key names (e.g., using your plugin ID).

 ## Using PersistentStateComponent

-The [`com.intellij.openapi.components.PersistentStateComponent`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format and storage location.
+The [`com.intellij.openapi.components.PersistentStateComponent`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format, and storage location.

 To use it:
 - mark a [service](plugin_structure/plugin_services.md) or a [component](plugin_structure/plugin_components.md) as implementing the `PersistentStateComponent` interface